-Muscles and meth: Drug analog identified in 'craze' workout supplementOctober 14th, 2013 in Medications /
+Muscles and meth: Drug analog identified in 'craze' workout supplementOctober 14, 2013 in Medicine & Health / Medications

 An international team of scientists have identified potentially dangerous amounts of methamphetamine analog in the workout supplement Craze, a product widely sold across the U.S. and online.
 The study, published in Drug Testing and Analysis, was prompted by a spate of failed athletic drug tests.
 The results reveal the presence of methamphetamine analog N,α- DEPEA, which has not been safely tested for human consumption, in three samples.